-Donations to the COVID-19 Solidarity Response Fund (SRF) support WHO’s work, including with partners to suppress transmission, reduce exposure, counter misinformation, protect the vulnerable, reduce mortality and morbidity and accelerate equitable access to new COVID-19 tools.
+We remain deeply grateful to all who donated to the Solidarity Response Fund in support of WHO’s global pandemic response.
+Donations to the Fund have supported WHO’s work, along with its partners, to suppress transmission, reduce exposure, counter misinformation, protect the vulnerable, reduce mortality and morbidity, and accelerate equitable access to new COVID-19 tools.

 to the World Health Organization to procure and distribute essential commodities and coordinate response.